Smith County, Texas: Government and infrastructure

 The county is governed by a Commissioners Court, made up of four members elected from single-member districts and a county judge elected at-large.

-Smith County ranks 10th in the State of Texas for road miles.
-The county has 1,170 miles – about the distance from Tyler, Texas to Paradise, Nevada -- of roads it maintains.
+Smith County has the tenth most road miles of any county in the state of Texas, with 1,170 – about the distance from Tyler, Texas to Paradise, Nevada.
 The Smith County Road & Bridge Department maintains the county's bridges and roads, including mowing the rights of way.

 The $39.5 million Smith County Road Bond passed with 73% of the vote on November 7, 2017.
 The issuance of bonds was for road and bridge construction and major improvements.
 Road work around the county is well underway.
 For a list of road projects in the two-phase, six-year bond program, visit www.smith-county.com.

 Officials

 Twenty-eight elected officials serve Smith County citizens (county auditor is not an elected position):

 Education

 These school districts serve school-aged children in Smith County: